-CRPS symptoms vary in type and severity and may include:
+The symptoms of CRPS can vary in severity and duration, but often include: